 or ./docs/

 .
-Avoid modifying files in ./dist/
+Avoid modifying files in any dist

-, as they are auto-generated during the build process and will be overwritten.
+folders, as they are auto-generated during the build process and will be overwritten.

 Before submitting a pull request, ensure your changes are properly compiled and tested: